Energy and Flavor Discrimination Using Precision Time Structure in On-Axis Neutrino Beams: Introduction

 The idea of using neutrino arrival times to resolve kinematic details has a long history.
 In 1998 M. Goldhaber pointed out that neutrinos from SN1987A were detected earlier in Kamiokande than in IMB due to the correlation of energy and time of production~\cite{mgoldhaber}.
 The energy-dependent time evolution of supernova neutrinos has also been proposed as a means of determining the mass hierarchy~\cite{Supernova_time_hierarchy}.
-In the context of neutrino beams, several notable efforts have utilized bunch timing to place limits on neutrino velocity~\cite{{OPERAspeed},{MINOSspeed},{T2Kspeed}}.
-MiniBooNE has already published several analyses exploiting timing to select stopped kaons from the NuMI beam~\cite{MiniBooNEstoppedK} and to search for heavy dark matter particles~\cite{MiniBooNEdm}.
+In the context of neutrino beams, several notable efforts have utilized bunch timing to place limits on neutrino velocity~\cite{OPERAspeed, MINOSspeed, T2Kspeed}.
+MiniBooNE has recently published several analyses exploiting timing to select stopped kaons from the NuMI beam~\cite{MiniBooNEstoppedK} and to search for heavy dark matter particles~\cite{MiniBooNEdm}.

-The MiniBooNE collaboration explored the idea of using timing relative to the RF structure of the proton beam to select on the neutrino energy spectrum.
-However, efforts to select different energy spectra on the basis of beam timing have been largely overlooked due to two considerations: (1) the time resolutions of the detectors themselves were insufficient to see the O(100)~\psec{} effect, and (2) the $\sim$1~\nsec{} spread of the proton bunch impinging on the target washes out most of the effect.
+The MiniBooNE collaboration has also explored the idea of using timing relative to the RF structure of the proton beam to select on the neutrino energy spectrum.
+However, efforts to select different energy spectra on the basis of beam timing have been limited due to two considerations: (1) the $\sim$1~\nsec{} spread of the proton bunch impinging on the target washes out most of the effect and (2) the time resolutions of the detectors themselves were insufficient to see the O(100)~\psec{} effect.

 Here we revisit the idea of using beam timing to select different energy components of the neutrino flux with a higher-frequency RF structure superimposed on the proton beam after normal acceleration but before extraction to make shorter proton bunches.
-We are proposing to take advantage of a well-developed superconducting RF cavity technology for electron storage rings, the so-called 500-MHz Cornell B-cell cavity~\cite{Intro_srf}.
+We are proposing to take advantage of a well-developed superconducting RF cavity technology for electron storage rings, the 500 MHz Cornell B-cell cavity~\cite{Intro_srf}.
 A single such cavity would be needed to implement this proposal.
-Additional modest developments would be needed to re-design the RF frequency for 531 MHz and to address any potential issues associated with a factor of 2.5 higher beam currents.
+Additional modest developments would be needed to re-design the RF frequency for 531 MHz and to address potential issues associated with a factor of 2.5 higher beam currents.

-An overview of the `stroboscopic' approach introduced above is presented in Section~\ref{approach}, including a detailed discussion of the mechanism of energy and flavor separation by `time slicing' relative to the parent proton bunch structure, and the impact of proton bunch size on the separation.
-Section~\ref{Fermilab} describes the outlines of a proposed first implementation at Fermilab.